CJLove/serf-cpp/README.md

 The Serf RPC interface is defined here: https://www.serfdom.io/docs/agent/rpc.html.

-The Master branch builds with C++03 compilers using Boost for portable thread support.
-The cpp11 branch builds with modern compilers in C++11 mode and does not require Boost.
+The Master branch builds with modern compilers supporting C++11, with no Boost dependency.
+The cpp03 branch contains the last release built for C++03 using Boost for portable thread support.

 # Status
 See TODO for major functionality remaining and some longer term plans.